Amelas22/DraftBot/README.md

 -   `/startdraft`: Triggers the bot to open sign-ups for the draft event, pinging users with a "Cube Drafter" role, and generates a link to Draftmancer.

-**NOTE**: This bot does not update settings in Draftmancer.
+- **NOTE**: This bot does not update settings in Draftmancer.
 It generates a unique Draftmancer link, but settings like importing the cube, and seating order (set in the next step) still need to be completed by the host.

 - Participants can interact with the bot through buttons to sign up, cancel their sign-up, or cancel the draft.
-After six or eight players have signed up, push "randomize teams" to create two teams and the seating order (**NOTE**: Host of Draftmancer link needs to rearrange seating order in Draftmancer as per the stated seating order.
-The Randomize Seating button must also be disabled).
+After six or eight players have signed up, push "randomize teams" to create two teams and the seating order

+- **NOTE**: Host of Draftmancer link needs to rearrange seating order in Draftmancer as per the stated seating order.
+The Randomize Seating button in Draftmancer must also be disabled.

-- Once thr draft is complete, push the "Draft Complete" button.
-This will generate three chat rooms: A combined chat with all users and two private channels for each respective teams.
+- Once the draft is complete, push the "Draft Complete" button.
+This will generate three chat rooms: A combined chat with all users and two private channels for each respective team.
 These channels will automatically delete themselves after six hours.

 - Once the rooms are created, push "Post Pairings".
 This will post round pairings into the shared chat channel.
 - Enjoy your draft!